Financial Sanctions: Democratic People’s Republic of Korea

-This news release is issued to publicise the amendment to the details of 9 existing entries under the Democratic People’s Republic of Korea sanctions regime.
+This news release is issued to publicise the deletion of 11 existing entries under the Democratic People’s Republic of Korea sanctions regime.

 Full details can be found in the attached Annex to this news release.